Free Read #2: The Twice Jilted Duke

 ‘Oh, no, Max!
 You were once so handsome!’

-He knew the effects of shock and could not really blame her for such childish crudeness.
+He knew the effects of shock and could not truly blame her for such childish crudeness.
 Shock tended to strip people and wrong-foot them.
-But when she turned away, her hand gesturing to him to stand back, as if he was threatening to approach, her second sentence was no longer born of shock but directly from her own callousness.
+But when she turned away, her hand gesturing to him to stand back, as if he was threatening to approach, her second sentence was no longer born of shock but directly from her callousness.

 ‘That is not fair!
 You should have warned me you were deformed!’